Intelligent Transportation Systems (ITS) Research Data

 Timely access to data from ongoing ITS projects

-The ITS JPO is working with data providers to begin making data available during the demonstration phase to facilitate early user input into USDOT research efforts.
-This will expedite access to data —promoting faster adoption of the new data and research.
-Learn more at: https://its.dot.gov/data/public-access/.
+To facilitate early user input into U.S. DOT research efforts, the ITS JPO has worked with data providers to make data available during the demonstration phase through the ITS Sandbox.
+This expedited access to data will promote faster adoption of the new data types and research.

 Ability to create visualizations and conduct analysis online

-The ITS DataHub allows users to create basic visualizations of data sets online including maps, charts, and graphs without downloading the data.
-Visualizations can be performed with any combination of columns and rows in the data set.
+ITS DataHub allows users to create basic visualizations of data sets online including maps, charts, and graphs without downloading the data.
+Visualizations can be performed with any combination of columns and rows in the dataset.

 Enhanced user interface for viewing, filtering, and downloading ITS data